Antioch University New EnglandCenter for Climate Preparedness and Community Resilience

 On March 22, 2022, the CHRI held its first community resilience workshop to help strengthen the capacity of older adults and associated local agencies to prepare for, respond to, and recover from severe weather events in the Monadnock Region.
 The discussions on partnership diversity and maintenance, communication outreach and coordination, resource availability and mobilization, and organizational capacity building were informative and collaborative.
 The workshop was a success!

-Building upon that success, the CHRI will host a virtual workshop on April 12, 2022, from 1-3PM (Eastern).
-We’ll focus on the effects of climate on health, particularly of the over-65 community, which is the Region’s largest-growing population.
-Matt Cahillane, from the NH Department of Public Health and Human Services, will be our guest speaker on the climate hazards and the health impacts that challenge our residents and service agencies.
-You’ll then join us for an interactive discussion on social capital and cohesion—the glue that holds us together as a community—before, during, or after a severe weather event.
-Together, we’ll discover ways to increase our social capital, as organizations, neighbors, and residents of the Monadnock Region.
+Building upon that success, the CHRI hosted a second virtual workshop on April 12, 2022.
+That workshop focused on the effects of climate on health, particularly of the over-65 community, which is the Region’s largest-growing population.
+Matt Cahillane, from the NH Department of Public Health and Human Services, talked about the climate hazards and the health impacts that challenge our residents and service agencies, followed by an interactive discussion on social capital and cohesion before, during, or after a severe weather event.

 Cynthia Nichols, MS, BSN, RN, Graduate Research Assistant, Climate & Health Resilience Initiative, AUNE Center for Climate Preparedness & Community Resilience, will present 3/22 on community resilience.
 Cynthia is a registered nurse who is passionate about trying to help mitigate the impacts of climate change and contribute to more resilient and equitable and environmentally friendly communities.